Magazines are written for the general public. They often are full of advertisements.

 The flowchart below is from an article cited under the chart.
 (Reading the article or memorizing the chart is not required!)

-Memorizing the flowchart is not necessary.
-It is posted here to show the long, scholarly process required to obtain peer reviewed status.
-Summaries of the submitted article may appear in general or trade magazines before achieving peer reviewed designation The article or item may also be published online with the label "submitted for peer review" beforehand.
+You do not need to memorize the flowchart.
+It is a long, scholarly process obtaining peer-reviewed status.
+Summaries of the submitted article may appear in general or trade magazines before achieving peer-reviewed designation.
+The article or item may also be published online with the label "submitted for peer review" beforehand.

 Voight, Michael L., and Margaret J. Hoogenboom.
 "Publishing Your work in a Journal: Understanding the Peer Review Process."
 Journal of Sports Physical Therapy, vol. 7, no. 5, Oct.
 2012, pp. 452-60, www.ncbi.nlm.nih.gov/pmc/articles/PMC3474310/.
 Accessed 3 Dec.
 2024.